bit3archive/contao-pygments/README.md

 Pygments content element
 ========================

-[Pygments](http://pygments.org/) - the Python syntax highlighter - is a nice syntax highlighter with a log of lexers, formatters and styles.
+[Pygments](http://pygments.org/) - the Python syntax highlighter - is a nice syntax highlighter with a lot of lexers, formatters and styles.
 This extension provide a content element and frontend module that output highlighted code made with pygments.